dekafinance/deka-blog/README.md

   </a>
 </p>

-:octocat: Official repository for the deka.finance website.
+:octocat: Official repository for the deka.finance blog.

 ## Installation